GuiTeK/FonGuard/README.md

         }
     },
     "actions": {
+        "phone_sms": [
+            {
+                "id": "send-to-iphone", // Unique string ID of the action used for logging and referencing the action in the rules section.
+                "recipient_phone_number": "+33712345678" // Phone number of the recipient (both international and local phone number formats work).
+            }
+        ],
+        "phone_mms": [
+            {
+                "id": "send-to-iphone", // Unique string ID of the action used for logging and referencing the action in the rules section.
+                "recipient_phone_number": "+33712345678" // Phone number of the recipient (both international and local phone number formats work).
+            }
+        ],
+        "phone_call": [
+            {
+                "id": "call-iphone", // Unique string ID of the action used for logging and referencing the action in the rules section.
+                "recipient_phone_number": "+33712345678" // Phone number of the recipient (both international and local phone number formats work).
+            }
+        ],
         "http": [
             {
                 "id": "http-action-1", // Unique string ID of the action used for logging and referencing the action in the rules section.